Srijan-Petwal/Predictive-Maintenance-of-Industrial-Machinery/README.md

 Applied `RandomOverSampler` to the training data to address class imbalance (failure class under-represented).

 #### **Model Training**
-Trained a `RandomForestClassifier` on the resampled and preprocessed training data.
+Trained a `Snap Random Forest Classifier` on the resampled and preprocessed training data.

 #### **Evaluation**
 Evaluated the model using: